Last updated on: December 27th, 2022

 Jimmy The Greek Moves To Las Vegas

 Having lost a large portion of his winnings from the Truman election to various ill-fated oil-drilling and coal-mining ventures, Jimmy the Greek decided to move himself and his family to Las Vegas, Nevada, one of the few places in the United States where gambling was legal at the time.
 His move prompted him to dive into the business he loved best, gambling, and sports betting in particular.
 In 1956, he started selling his weekly pro-betting line tips that he’d write up based on his knowledge of the game.
-This would make him famous in various sports betting communities.
+This would make him famous in various Nevada sports betting communities.

 He began selling his picks nationwide as word spread of his business.
-However, laws began to come out forbidding gambling businesses to cross state lines but Snyder did not abide by these laws and was soon arrested.
+However, US sports betting laws began to come out forbidding gambling businesses to cross state lines but Snyder did not abide by these laws and was soon arrested.
 In 1961, he started writing a legitimate column for the Las Vegas Sun with both sports and political picks for upcoming events.
 Only after that did he regain the respect of his peers that he lost after his initial arrest.
 From there, his career in sports would only get better.

 The NFL Goes Greek

 Before Jimmy got on television, the average NFL fan had no idea what a spread was or how favorites and underdogs worked.
 And though he didn’t ever explicitly tie his score predictions (from which the spread could be gleaned) to the gambling underground, Jimmy – kind of by proxy – made sports betting in America normal.
 There aren’t many opportunities for the lowly sportscaster to literally change the culture of an entire country, but if one ever actually did (or even came close), it was Jimmy the Greek.
-In 2022, with an entire cottage industry of sports betting talk shows, Jimmy the Greek’s influence looms large still.

 Jimmy The Greek Exits Stage Left

 He told his sister he was going to grow a mustache and she told him women preferred men without them.
 Going on her word, he found three ladies from church to survey a total of 500 women about their thoughts on facial hair.
 Of the 500 ladies polled, 325 did not like facial hair.
 That sealed the deal for Jimmy the Greek betting on Truman and winning $170,000 to kick off the start of his prolific gambling career.
+This was one of the wildest chapters of Jimmy the Greek sports betting history.